Thought provoking questions we have received, with our responses

 in their life, has recently committed a sin.
 They are worried that they are "doomed

-to Hell because God won't forgive...[the] post-conversion sin.
+to Hell because God won't forgive...[ant] post-conversion sin.
 Please help me

-interpret this quote by Irenaeus, it makes me feel such great despair."
+interpret the following quote by Irenaeus, it makes me feel such great despair."

 "Christ will not die again on behalf of those who now commit sin because

 death shall no more have dominion over Him...we should beware, lest somehow,

 after [we have attained] the knowledge of Christ, if we do things displeasing to

 God, we [will] obtain no further forgiveness of sins, but rather be shut out

 from His kingdom."
 Against Heresies," Book 4, Chapter 27, Section 2: